Blog

 Test automation in Agile and DevOps

-Before the advent of Agile and DevOps and still in Waterfall, testing was always the last step in software development.
+Before the advent of Agile and DevOps during the Waterfall era, testing was always the last step in software development.
 Is it time-efficient?
 Absolutely not.
 Flexible methodologies helped provide businesses with more flexibility, greater speed, and better communication between project members.

 As Agile comes in numerous iterations, it allows testing the IT product more frequently from the initial SDLC stages.
-This is how experts identify more bugs from the get-go and timely eliminate them.
+This is how experts identify more bugs from the get-go and eliminate them swiftly.

 And what about test automation in DevOps?
-By supporting continuous development, deployment, and testing, DevOps aims to increase the velocity and frequency of the product release (and within the next two years, it’s expected to reach 58%).
-Again, it’s so hard to do without test automation if the company strives to deliver quality at speed.
-Let’s look at the picture below — software testing is not a separate step as in the traditional development model.
-In DevOps, all specialists work in a single flow.
+By supporting continuous development, deployment, and testing, DevOps aims to increase the speed and frequency of product releases (organizations that invested in DevOps automation saw a 61% improvement in software quality and a 55% reduction in IT costs).
+Again, this isn’t surprising.
+Delivering quality at speed is challenging without test automation.
+Let’s look at the image below — software testing isn’t a separate step as it was in the traditional development model.
+In DevOps, all specialists collaborate in a single flow.

 If you introduce manual testing, DevOps pipelines may slow down, leading to more bottlenecks and taking extra time and expenses to fix them.